Matching With Pre-Existing Binding Agreements: The Agreeable Core: Model

-Consider the core.
-Because $1$ and $2$ both prefer to be unmatched, any match in the core must leave both $1$ and $2$ unmatched (otherwise, the coalition of $\{1\}$ or $\{2\}$ blocks the match).
-However, this implies that $A$ is unmatched, a violation of the status quo match $\rema$.
-It follows that no match in the core is a (weak) Pareto improvement of the status quo match and so the standard cooperative game theoretic solution provides no insights. \end{example}

-The failure of the core to provide a match that is individually rational arises from the blocking coalitions allowed.
-Allowing every subset of agents to block is too permissive and ignores the status quo match $\rema$.
-Indeed, the core is usually justified by arguing that agents in the blocking coalition could form contracts among only themselves, which allows for coalitions such as $\{1\}$ or $\{B\}$.
-For example, consider match $\matsta$.
-The coalition $\{1\}$ blocks $\matsta$, but would city $A$ willingly cancel her contract with contractor $1$?
-City $A$'s approval depends on whom she matches with after block.
-As contractor $2$ does not prefer city $A$ to his match under $\matsta$, contractor $1$ cannot secure a (weakly) preferred partner for city $A$.
-No coalition $\Coal$ such that $\rema(\Coal) = \Coal$ blocks $\matsta$.

-In contrast to $\matsta$, consider $\mattil$.
-Contractor $2$ would like to contract with himself, but needs the approval of city $B$.
-To guarantee that city $B$ weakly prefers the blocking match to $\mattil$, contractor $2$ must include both city $B$ in the blocking coalition.
-Because $\rema(\{2,B\}) =\{2,B\}$, no other agent needs to approve of the block.

-Our solution, the \textit{agreeable core}, requires that every agent in a blocking coalition guarantees his or her partner in the status quo match a partner he or she weakly prefers to the current match.
-Equivalently, we do not consider coalitions that contain an agent but not his or her partner in the status quo match.
-Such coalitions are \textit{agreeable} because agents in a status quo match mutually agree to the coalition.
-In this example, the coalition $\{2,B\}$ is agreeable and blocks $\mattil$.
-No agreeable coalition blocks $\matsta$, and hence $\matsta$ is the (unique) element in the agreeable core.

-\section{The Agreeable Core}
+\subsection{The Agreeable Core}

 \Cref{exa1} demonstrates that the core may be empty.
 The nonexistence of a match that is both individually rational and unblocked by every coalition of agents motivates restricting either the matches a coalition can block through or the coalitions considered.
-The choice is nontrivial and hinges upon the interpretation of the status quo match.
+The choice is nontrivial and hinges upon the interpretation of the initial match.

 If the matches that a coalition can block through are restricted, then the natural requirement is that any coalition can block but only through an individually rational match $\mat$.
-The interpretation is that the status quo match is inviolable \textit{ex post}.
+The interpretation is that the initial match is inviolable \textit{ex post}.
 In order to block a match, a coalition needs only to suggest an individually rational match; as long as all agents are weakly better off than at $\rema$, no agent can complain about his or her partner.
-In \cref{exa1}, however, no individually rational match is unblocked in this sense: we showed that $\mattil$ is blocked by coalition $\{2,3,B\}$ with the individually rational match $\matsta$, while $\matsta$ is blocked by coalition $\{1\}$ with the individually rational match $\mattil$.
-Hence, this notion may be empty.
+However, it is easy to construct examples where this solution is empty.